explodinglabs/explodinglabs.github.io/_posts/jsonrpc/2021-08-09-jsonrpcserver-5-changes.markdown

 title: Changes in jsonrpcserver 5
 permalink: /jsonrpcserver-5-changes
 ---
 Version 5 is a complete rebuild.
-The usage remains mostly the same, except for a few important changes.
+The usage remains mostly the same except for a few important changes.

 ## Methods return a Result